argentlabs/argent-contracts-starknet/docs/sessions.md

 ### Signature format

-To use session, the tx signature should be `SESSION_MAGIC` followed by the serialized SessionToken.
+To use sessions, the tx signature should start with `SESSION_MAGIC` followed by the serialized SessionToken.
 Where `SESSION_MAGIC` is the shortstring `session-token`

 ```
 struct SessionToken {